Meghan Markle Reveals She Suffered Miscarriage During Pandemic In Heartbreaking Essay

 Meghan later described being in the hospital and holding her husband Prince Harry’s hand as they cried together over the loss.

-“Losing a child means carrying an almost unbearable grief, experienced by many but talked about by few,” she added.
+“I tried to imagine how we’d heal,” she wrote.
+“Losing a child means carrying an almost unbearable grief, experienced by many but talked about by few.”

 Meghan went on to quote grim miscarriage statistics—that up to 20 percent of pregnancies end in miscarriage — and noted that despite the “staggering commonality of this pain,” the topic remains taboo.